Heterochromia Treatment with laser – Causes of Heterochromia

 Hemosiderosis can be caused by prolonged hyphema (blood in the anterior chamber) as a result of ocular trauma.

-Prostaglandin analogue eye drops (latanoprost, isopropyl unoprostone, travoprost, and bimatoprost) are applied topically to glaucoma patients to reduce intraocular pressure.
+Prostaglandin analogue eye drops-Latisse (latanoprost, isopropyl unoprostone, travoprost, and bimatoprost) are applied topically to glaucoma patients to reduce intraocular pressure.
 Some individuals who have taken these medications have developed concentric heterochromia.
 The stroma surrounding the iris sphincter muscle darkens relative to the periphery.
 It is assumed that iris melanocytes stimulate melanin synthesis.

 Nevus-like neoplasms and melanomatous tumors.